LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/studio.rst

 Step 6: Pull Pilot's Line and Add Another Line
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Control:
-**Control**: You might notice you don't have the second line of code in your copy of the project on your computer.
+   You might notice you don't have the second line of code in your copy of the project on your computer.
 Let's fix that.
 Go to the terminal and enter this command to pull down the updated code into your local git repository.

 ::